 Often, the best way to support someone in recovery is to promise unwavering love but be clear that your help is contingent upon them staying sober, honoring your boundaries, or getting treatment in the event of relapse.

 If you notice concerning behavior that makes you suspect relapse, say something.
 Approach the subject with honesty and be straightforward so your loved one understands the severity of the problem.
 While you may want to find excuses for various behaviors or avoid confrontation, silence only encourages your loved one’s denial or secrecy.

+When you are unsure what to say to someone in recovery, honest is the key.
 Create a space of honest communication by speaking out and offering a listening ear when your loved one feels safe to do the same.
 When honesty is praised, your loved one can confidently speak up to share their struggles with you as they navigate early recovery.

 For many people in recovery, being in the presence of substances and other drug triggers can be anxiety-provoking and relentlessly tempting.
-Removing these triggers from your loved one’s immediate environment will help them focus energy on positive, healing thoughts instead of on willpower and self-policing.
+Removing triggers from your loved one’s immediate environment will help them focus energy on positive, healing thoughts instead of on willpower and self-policing.

 Take care to remove drugs and alcohol from your home if your loved one spends time there.
 Ideally, it should be free from any intoxicating substances.
 If you have any prescription drugs, make sure they are safely disposed of or locked away.
 Offer to help your loved one clear their home of any tempting substances or drug paraphernalia as well.